coreyb-git/asciidoctor-pdf-mathjax/README.md

 You can find an example of a docker container configuration for Asciidoctor PDF MathJax in [this Dockerfile](test/Dockerfile).

 ### Installation from RubyGems

+> [!WARNING]
+> The RubyGems version may be behind this GitHub version, and lack the SVG image caching feature.

 1. The `asciidoctor-pdf-mathjax` gem is available on RubyGems at https://rubygems.org/gems/asciidoctor-pdf-mathjax.
    To install it: